NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 {% endhighlight %}

 In the public_api.ts we need to export all the components that we want to consume in other applications.
-For this add below code in the file.
+For this add below line of code in the file.

 {% highlight ts %}
 export * from './lib/current-user/current-user.component';